eminence/procfs/README.md

 * `chrono` -- Default.
 Optional.
 This feature enables a few methods that return values as `DateTime` objects.
 * `backtrace` -- Optional.
 This feature lets you get a stack trace whenever an `InternalError` is raised.

+## Minimum Rust Version

+This crate requires a minimum rust version of 1.33.0 (2019-02-28)

 ## License